Doubly-linked lists¶

 }

-First, let's look at the pre- and post-conditions.
+Let's look at the pre- and post-conditions.
 The requires

 clause says that we cannot remove a node from an empty list, so the pointer passed in must not be null.
 Then we take ownership of the list, and we